playtron-os/install-media/README.md

 # install-media
-Build the ChimeraOS installation media.
+Build the PlaytronOS installation media.

 ## How to build
-There are two methods of building the installation media for ChimeraOS.
+There are two methods of building the installation media for PlaytronOS.
 From an Arch based system or from a Docker container.

 ### Arch based systems
 On Arch the following packages will need to be installed: